mtab3000/stonks/README.md

 - Headline (From an RSS feed) (With QR code link to the article)
 - Cartoon (From The New Yorker)
 - Cryptocurrency Dashboard
-- A Quote from the Daily Stoic
+- Quote from the Daily Stoic

 ## Functions